-I'm a freelance writer and journalist based in Mumbai.
-I write on culture, books, gender, mental health and identity.
-I also have experience editing copy, writing for B2B publications and web content.
+I'm a freelance journalist and editor based in Mumbai.
+I write on culture, books, gender, identity, cities, art, and interior design.

 The increase in pharmacy-cum-convenience stores over the course of the pandemic may point towards a financial opportunism on the part of businesses, both established and emergent.

 Respect for those older than you is embedded in language itself.
 In several Indian languages, like Hindi for instance, the pronoun you is translated into tu for those who are the same age as you or younger.
 For those older than you, the pronoun used is tum or, more politely and often formally, aap.
 When you’re talking to friends, you always use tu.
 But when it’s someone you’re calling “older sister”, you’re going to use tum – it follows the logic of the epithet bestowed.